kurt-krueckeberg/d-docs/notes/on_iterators.md

 ### Random Access Ranges

 The most powerful range of all, the random access range, adds constant-time indexed access in addition to the single-ended range primitives.
 This category of range notably covers contiguous arrays but also noncontiguous structures such as STL\'s deque.
-The random access interface offers all of ForwardRange\'s primitives, plus two random access primitives, at and slice. at fetches an element given the index, and slice produces a subrange lying between two indices.
+The random access interface offers all of ForwardRange\'s primitives, plus two random access primitives, `at(int )` and `slice(int i, int j)`. `at(int)` fetches an element given the index, and `slice(int, int)` produces a subrange lying between two indices.

 ```d
 interface RandomAccessRange : ForwardRange {